Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-a first steerable device (bending section 31; FIG.1) extending from the handle to a distal end of the medical scope device;
+an elongate tube (bending section 31 is an elongate tube) extending from the handle to a distal end of the medical scope device; and

-a first control assembly (Dial section 51 configured to manipulate the bending section 31) disposed at a first location on the handle; and
+wherein the first control assembly (Dial section 51 configured to manipulate the bending section 31) is disposed at a first location on the handle (FIG. 1, annotated); and

 PNG